Echoic88/guitar-rev/README.md

 * Add password to user login.
 * Ability for users to edit and delete existing reviews.
 * Add user confirmation before deleting a user.
-* Add option to remove user revies when a user is deleted.
+* Add option to remove user reviews when a user is deleted.
 * Make guitar image upload optional and provide a placeholder image for relevant guitar details if no image has been provided by the user.
 * Improved UI across all pages.